Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Introduction

-In this paper, we first show that "friends-of-friends" instrumental variables are not a panacea for linear-in-means applications in Economics.
-In particular, we show that, in many empirical settings, these instruments are weak and/or lead to arbitrary estimates due to ill-defined first-stage estimands.
-In a nutshell, this happens when the underlying network is very sparse or very dense, so that the friends-of-friends network becomes arbitrarily similar to the original network.
-This results in instruments with low variance and potentially low covariance with the endogenous variable.
-Such sparse networks are also a prevalent issue in empirical work.
-Table \ref{tab:deg_sum} shows the degree distribution statistics for each of the networks $(\mathbf{G})$ as well as the squared counterparts ($\mathbf{G}^2$) used to form the IV in salient examples in political economy (alumni networks in the U.S. Congress, \cite{battaglini2018}) and development economics (network of allies/enemies in the Second Congo War, \cite{Konig2017}).
+Sparse networks are a prevalent feature in empirical work, so this mechanism is likely to be present in many applied settings.
+For example, Table \ref{tab:deg_sum} shows the degree distribution statistics for each of the networks $(\mathbf{G})$ as well as the squared counterparts ($\mathbf{G}^2$) used to construct the instrument in salient examples in political economy (alumni networks in the U.S. Congress, \cite{battaglini2018}) and development economics (network of allies/enemies in the Second Congo War, \cite{Konig2017}).
 The networks are indeed very sparse: the modal degree for $\mathbf{G}$ is 0.
-But this is also true for $\mathbf{G}^2$!
-Such networks can then be visualized in Figures \ref{fig:bat_graph}-\ref{fig:konig_graph_enemies} and we revisit them further below.
+In fact, this is also true for $\mathbf{G}^2$!
+We visualize these networks in Figures \ref{fig:bat_graph}-\ref{fig:konig_graph_allies} and we revisit them further below.